No-kill movement timeline: History of Best Friends Animal Society

 Best Friends is able to determine that the number of dogs and cats killed in shelters nationwide has gradually been reduced to approximately 2 million annually, from 17 million in 1984.

-The Best Friends Pet Adoption Center opens in the SoHo neighborhood in New York City.
+The Best Friends Lifesaving Center opens in the SoHo neighborhood in New York City.
 The facility showcases adoptable animals and features interactive displays and maps to inspire and engage people from all around the country to work for no-kill in their own communities.

 The number of animals being killed in America's shelters each day is now more accurately marked at slightly over 4,100 — down from the 5,500 per day Best Friends announced in 2017 — or 1.5 million annually.